 Linear Variational Method#

-The variational method is a powerful method that can be used to determine upper bounds and approximations for ground state energies of numerous quantum mechanical problems.
+The variational method is a powerful tool for estimating upper bounds and approximations for ground-state energies in a wide range of quantum mechanical problems.

-The linear varaation method is seeking solutions to Schrodinger equation by expressing trial wavefunctions as linear combinations of easy to compute functions like gaussians or exponential.
+The linear variational method seeks solutions to the Schrödinger equation by representing trial wavefunctions as linear combinations of simple, computationally efficient functions, such as Gaussians or exponentials.

 Truncating this expansion at any finite \(n\) leads to an approximate solution.
 Also, what the variational principle tells us is that we can minimize the energy with respect to variational paramters \({c_n}\) and still have \(E_\phi \geq E_0\).